Current Projects

 M/Others Who Make is a growing international movement for women and non-binary parents who care about creating, and create whilst caring.
 Through a range of peer support meetings, artistic events and innovative projects we aim to support women and non-binary people to sustain their creative identities whilst also holding caring roles.

-You can find our more about their programme, upcoming events and how to support the initiative on their website.
+You can find our more about their programme, upcoming events and how to support the initiative on the website.